dorinlazar/kl-old/README.md

 ### Current status for **klb**

 - The file .depot.conf (name *stolen* from [Rachel By The Bay](https://rachelbythebay.com/bb/)) will be used to parametrize the build.
-The configuration format is not final; for the time being it's just a sectionless .INI.
+The configuration format will be defined in time.
 - **klb** now honors some environment variables, documentation is on the roadmap, but nothing urgent.
 - Code now compiles with multiple parallel jobs.
 Use JOBS=\<number> in configuration file or when running **klb** - by default it will be 2.